 Medical dictation is easier than ever in the digital era.
 Improvements in speech recognition software have fueled a growing list of professional software and free medical dictation apps that can help clinicians streamline documentation.

 Given the many options, it can be hard to know where to start.
 This article lists free medical dictation apps and discusses factors to consider when deciding whether to pay for software.

 Free medical dictation apps

-However, if you insist on using free dictation software, there are options.
+However, there are options if you insist on using free dictation software.
 The best free dictation apps integrate directly with a word processing solution like Google Docs or Microsoft Word.
-Because of the high accuracy of voice recognition as a whole, these software are solid options for turning your spoken words into text.
+Because of the high accuracy of voice recognition, these software are solid options for turning your spoken words into text.

 Here are three good options for free dictation software:

 Most professionals use Google services in some capacity.
 If you collaborate or write using Google Docs or Google Slides, Google’s Voice Typing tool is a nifty function.

 Voice typing is simple and does exactly what it says.
 Open a Google Doc, click the voice typing microphone tool, and speak the words you want to type.
 Your dictation appears in the document, and you can edit for errors using your regular keyboard and mouse.

 The downside is that voice typing is only available in Google Docs and Slides.
 You also need to use the Chrome browser to use voice typing.
 But doctors committed to finding a free medical dictation option could dictate notes into a Google Doc and paste the transcribed text into their EMR.

 2. Microsoft Dictate